scitokens/scitokens.github.io/index.md

 layout: default
 ---

-The SciTokens project is building a federated ecosystem for authorization on distributed scientific computing infrastructures.
+The SciTokens project builds a federated ecosystem for authorization on distributed scientific computing infrastructures.

 What's New?
 -----------